The 4 Best Heated Hand Massagers for Arthritis & Carpal Tunnel

 • Does not fit large hands

-• The black model is a fingerprint magnet – we recommend the white model
+• The black model is a fingerprint magnet – I recommend the white model

 • Vibration is not very noticeable